Boston Police Scanner Encrypted: America's First Police Force Goes Dark

 "It's concerning because the practice cuts off our access for real time information about police activity in our communities, and that makes it really difficult not only for journalists who do their jobs, but also for many members of the public who listen to these scanners regularly."

-Boston offered a concession: a delayed public feed at radio.rapidsos.com/boston.
+Boston offered a concession: a delayed public feed of six channels at radio.rapidsos.com/boston.
 But the department confirmed the delay would be "approximately 5 minutes" in most cases.
-BPD spokesperson Mariellen Burns dodged questions about whether certain transmissions would be redacted entirely.
+BPD spokesperson Mariellen Burns did not respond to Boston.com's question about whether certain transmissions would be redacted entirely.

 Five minutes is an eternity in breaking news.
 During the Marathon bombing, the first 5 minutes determined whether victims lived or died, whether suspects were identified, whether the public knew to shelter in place.
 A 5-minute delay transforms journalism from real-time accountability into after-the-fact stenography.